Sergey842248/DataTracker/legal/privacy-policy.md

 All such data collected stays on your device.

 #### Why is Read Phone State permission required?
-Data Monitor requires the "READ_PHONE_STATE" permission to get data regarding your mobile network.
+Data Tracker requires the "READ_PHONE_STATE" permission to get data regarding your mobile network.
 Without this mobile phone permission, it’s impossible for our app to get your phone's data usage.
 All similar Android apps work the same way.

 #### How do we collect information?
 We collect information about you only if we need the information for some legitimate purpose.
-Data Monitor will have information about you only if (a) you have provided the information yourself, (b) Data Monitor has automatically collected the information, or (c) Data Monitor has obtained the information from a third party.
+Data Tracker will have information about you only if (a) you have provided the information yourself, (b) Data Tracker has automatically collected the information, or (c) Data Tracker has obtained the information from a third party.

 If you provide us information about another person, or if another person gives us your information, we will only use that information for the specific reason for which it was provided to us.

-Most of our information collection and processing activities are typically based on (i) contractual necessity, (ii) one or more legitimate interests of Data Monitor or a third party that are not overridden by your data protection interests, or (iii) your consent.
+Most of our information collection and processing activities are typically based on (i) contractual necessity, (ii) one or more legitimate interests of Data Tracker or a third party that are not overridden by your data protection interests, or (iii) your consent.

-#### What does Data Monitor use your information for?
+#### What does Data Tracker use your information for?
 Any of the information we collect from you may be used in one of the following ways:
 To personalize your experience
 (Your information helps us to better respond to your individual needs.
-For example if we notice a lot of users from France installing Data monitor or visiting our website we may decide to add a French translation of our software.)
+For example if we notice a lot of users from France installing Data Tracker or visiting our website we may decide to add a French translation of our software.)
 To improve our service
 (We continually work to improve our service offerings based on the information and feedback we receive from you.)
 To improve customer service